 Cummins Falls, the centerpiece of the state park, is an impressive sight.
 The falls plunge approximately 100 feet over a basalt cliff, 150 feet.
 The rushing water is surrounded by lush greenery, making for a tranquil atmosphere.

-In this photograph, Cummins Falls, one of the most beautiful waterfalls in Tennessee, cascades over a cliff into a flowing river.
+In this photograph, Cummins Falls, one of the most beautiful waterfalls, cascades over a cliff into a flowing river.

 3. Burgess Falls